clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

 Advanced: Linux CLI
 ===================

 #.
-Open a Terminal window
+Open a Terminal window.

 #.
 Change directory to where the image resides.